BorisNikulin/discord-chat-analysis/README.md

     ##  $ embeds            : list()
     ##  $ reactions         : list()

-This imports the json chat log as an R list.
+This imports the json messages as an R list.
 However, the list is not uniform in fields across message entries as some messages have reactions, a feature introduced later in Discord’s development that messages before the update do not have.
 This inconsistency prevents